When to Travel to Charleston, South Carolina: Seasonal & Monthly Weather Guide

 November

 Pleasant weather continues in Charleston well into November.
-You’ll experience average highs of 70°F, but this could reach the low 80s on a warm day.
+You’ll experience average highs of 70°F (21°C), but this could reach the low 80s (27°C to 28°C) on a warm day.

 Harbour Bay in November

-Days are often sunny, but it can get cool when it’s overcast, so make sure you have a light jacket.
+Days are often sunny, but it can get cool when it’s overcast; make sure you have a light jacket.
 November is also the driest month, with only six days of rain.
-This is Charleston, though, so you should still pack an umbrella!
+This is Charleston, though, so we’d still recommend packing an umbrella!

 The last of the cozy fall activities take place at the start of the month before the city is lit up with twinkling lights for the holidays.
-Enjoy classic seasonal events like the Harvest Festival and the Holiday Festival of Lights.
+Enjoy classic seasonal events like the Harvest Festival at Johns Island County Park and the Holiday Festival of Lights.

 December

 December is a great time to get into the holiday spirit without the chilling temperatures of other winter destinations.
-Daily highs average 62°F, with a chance of 77°F on warmer days.
-Crowds are low, so you can expect to find great deals on the best hotels in Charleston, SC, on your winter getaway.
+Daily highs average 62°F (17°C), with a chance of 77°F (25°C) on warmer days.
+Crowds are low, so expect to find great deals on some of our favorite hotels in Charleston, SC, on your winter getaway.

 Charleston Market in December

 Charleston comes alive with glittering Christmas decorations and palmetto trees adorned with shimmering golden lights.
-For a Christmas lights bonanza, check out the Mount Pleasant Tree Lighting and Christmas Light Parade.
-Over 100 boats are decked out in crazy decorations are paraded down Coleman Boulevard.
+For a Christmas lights bonanza, check out the Mount Pleasant Tree Lighting and Christmas Light Parade, when over 100 boats decked out in crazy decorations are paraded down Coleman Boulevard.

 Treksplorer